 Amazon and Online Retailers

-Amazon transactions are notoriously difficult because one order might contain books, household items, and electronics.
-Solutions:
+Amazon transactions are notoriously difficult because one order might contain books, household items, electronics, and groceries.

 Option 2: Amount-Based Heuristics